 X1.2 Papers containing cotton or linen, or both, are considered to be more durable than wood pulp papers.
 As both rag and wood pulp papers may cover a broad spectrum of life expectancy and durability, generalizations on the basis of fiber content alone are not useful.
-Cotton linters are not as strong as staple cotton fiber.
+Cotton linters are not as strong as cotton fiber.

 X1.3 During the development of Guide D 5634, and during the development of a National Information Standards Organization (NISO) standard for permanent paper, about 60 papers were aged for 12 days at 90°C and 50 % relative humidity (Test Method D 4714, TAPPI T 544).
 The selection of percent retention values after aging for various levels of life expectancy is subjective, but enough information is available to make this approach attractive.
-The retention of tensile energy absorption, and of tearing strength, after aging for 12 days at 90°C and 50 % relative humidity should be 90 % or higher for maximum life expectancy, about 80 % or higher for high life expectancy.
+The retention of tensile energy absorption, and of tearing strength, after aging for 12 days at 90°C and 50 % relative humidity should be 90 % or higher for maximum life expectancy, about 80 % or higher for high life expectancy, and about 70 % or higher for medium life expectancy.
+File folder stock was not included in this study.